diogo-dev/diogo-dev/README.md

 I'm currently studying computer science at Maringá State University (Universidade Estadual de Maringá UEM).

-I'm a curious person and that is the main reason I got started learning about development.
-I have already worked with:
+I started exploring development out of curiosity, and I’ve been loving the journey so far.
+I have already worked with the following techs:
 - Spring Boot
 - Android Studio
 - React